-AWS API Gateway provides us to develop our own RESTful APIs and trigger AWS Lambda functions upon HTTP requests.
-I often use this architecture in my serverless applications and developed many APIs for my clients.
+AWS API Gateway lets us develop our own RESTful APIs and trigger AWS Lambda functions upon HTTP requests.
+I often use this architecture in serverless applications and developed many APIs for my clients.
 With the help of API Keys and Usage Plans, we can define maximum request quotas and manage request rates while sharing our API with others.

-Although API keys can never be considered as a full security measure as we often store these keys in client applications calling the API, usage plans can provide us to limit the API access and be sure that usage does not exceed tresholds we define.
+API keys can never be considered a complete security measure as we often store these keys in client applications calling the API.
+Still, usage plans can help us limit the API access and ensure that usage does not exceed the thresholds we define.

 API Gateway and AWS Lambda

 We talked about AWS Lambda functions before in this blog.
-As you can remember, AWS Lambda allows us to write our own functions using Python, NodeJS or another supported programming language we choose without maintaining any servers.
-Lambda functions suits well to use in RESTful APIs where we create Lambda functions to make CRUD actions on a DynamoDB or RDS database or even send data to a datawarehouse.
+As you can remember, AWS Lambda allows us to write our functions using Python, NodeJS, or another supported programming language we choose without maintaining any servers.
+Lambda functions suit well to use in RESTful APIs where we create Lambda functions to make CRUD actions on a DynamoDB or RDS database or even send data to a data warehouse.

 In API Gateway, we create our API, define our resources such as

 POST under this resource.
 Then, we integrate this method with an AWS Lambda function and make whatever we want when an HTTP POST request is made to the

 stages to deploy our APIs to different environments.
 For example, we can define a

 Although Lambda is not the only integration supported by API Gateway, I will use this architecture to describe what we are trying to do in this post.